 - casual workers

-- workers supervised and controlled by an employer
+- working whilst supervised and controlled by an employer

-- workers who may be fired by an employer
+- having the capacity to be fired by an employer

 For more information, see ‘avoidance arrangements’ in the Compliance activities section.